-10 Signs Your Art School MFA Program is a Money Sucking Cult
+10 Signs That Your Art School MFA Program is a Cult

 1. The Teachers Aren’t Artists

 You’ve paid thousands of dollars, but the people who are teaching you are not working artists.
 They have little or no history of art making outside of the classroom, and only seem to have created anything while at university.
-You do not respect their work, yet you’re paying thousands of dollars in tuition to learn from a group of people you don’t even like.
+If you do not respect their work, why pay thousands of dollars in tuition to learn from them?

 2. The Power Structure is Skewed

 There is a person (or several people) in the program who—if you get on their bad side—can ruin your educational experience.
 As a result, the program goes in directions you and your classmates don’t care about, but nobody says anything because it’s best not to ruffle any feathers.

 Power mongering is normal for the leaders of the cult MFA program.
 Because you’ve gotten caught up in the web, you act in a way that attempts to keep you from becoming the target of the abuse.
 There is no (actual) redress procedure—the abusers are also the redeemers.